zixiancai/cse15l-lab-reports/lab-report-2-week-3.md

 ![image](https://user-images.githubusercontent.com/86514102/198816604-6eb21a62-1ae5-43f8-bfd6-276dd697e7dc.png)

 This method uses the string "matches" than has been tracking the strings used via add, and now searches through it via the .contains method.
 The relevant arguments are strings that you wish to look up that have been added via the add function.
+When it comes to relevant arguements in the class, the strings are all that are releveant.
+As they are being kept track of via the array, but they are actually independent of the other methods inside the class.
 If these values change it will operate just like a search method would, searching instead for a new string rather than the old.

 I also added a method called display, as I believe that is particular useful when it comes to keeping track of the array.